Ice in Paradise reopens, softly - KEYT | KCOY

 Ice in Paradise reopens, softly

-GOLETA, Calif. -- Ice skating is a cool way to beat the heat during the summer heat wave.
-However, you need to plan your trip to Goleta's Ice in Paradise if you want to lace up a pair of skate to cool off.
+GOLETA, Calif. -- Ice skating is a cool way to beat the heat during the summer heatwave.
+However, you need to plan your trip to Goleta's Ice in Paradise if you want to lace up a pair of skates to cool off.

-The rink has softly reopened since it closed due to the pandemic.
-Now the rink is enforcing strict physical distancing of its users.
+The rink has softly reopened since it closure earlier this year due to the pandemic.
+Now the rink is enforcing strict physical distancing rules for all guests.

+The NHL rink can be reserved in portions, such as one end-zone per group.
+However, the entire surface can be reserved for a group per hour.

+The NHL surface has a separated middle-zone that acts as a buffer between two groups that may share each end of the ice at the same time.

-For more information about how to make a reservation or cost visit the Ice in Paradise's website.
+For more information about how to make a reservation or costs, visit the Ice in Paradise's website.

 Comments